-Figure 3.4.10 shows the Capex and Opex for a MTV (DVB-H) network for one multiplex and covering the same population as for the DTTB service in the previous figure.
-However 39 transmitter sites were required and also some newly built sites were necessary to complete the coverage (40 per cent).
+The figure below shows the Capex and Opex for a MTV (DVB-H) network for one multiplex and covering the same population as for the DTTB service in the previous figure.
+However 39 transmitter sites were required and also some newly built sites were necessary to complete the coverage (40%).
 Transmitter powers are mostly around the 5 kW ERP.

-Figure 3.4.10: Example Capex and Opex for a small MTV (DVB-H) network
+Figure 3.4.10 Example Capex and Opex for a small MTV (DVB-H) network

-Figure 3.4.11 shows the Capex and Opex for a MTV (T-DMB) network for four multiplexes and three transmitter sites.
+The following figure below shows the Capex and Opex for a MTV (T-DMB) network for four multiplexes and 3 transmitter sites.
 Two sites are high power transmitter sites (respectively 30 kW ERP and 20 kW ERP) and one smaller site of 500 W ERP.
 This network was used to cover a large city (244 km2).
 Please note that this network should not be compared with the MTV (DVB-H) network in the previous figure as the number of multiplexes, the covered area and the signal strength are different.

-Figure 3.4.11: Example Capex and Opex for a city MTV (T-DMB) network
+Figure 3.4.11 Example Capex and Opex for a city MTV (T-DMB) network

-Very often the DTTB/MTV network provider will charge a monthly charge for the DTTB/MTV network services43.
+Very often the DTTB/MTV network provider will charge a monthly charge for the DTTB/MTV network services41.
 Hereto the DTTB/MTV network provider has to calculate a monthly fee on the basis of:

-- 1. Weighted Average Cost of Capital (WACC) or required return on investments (very often in the range of 12 18 per cent); - 2.
+- 1. Weighted Average Cost of Capital (WACC) or required return on investments (very often in the range of 12 18 %); - 2.
 Contract duration and hence the depreciation time (for each network element ranging from 3/5 years for multiplexers and 25/30 years for towers); - 3.
 Margin on the Opex; - 4.
 Percentage of overhead costs.

 The DTTB/MTV network operator actually sells population coverage for a fixed amount per year or month.
 As a result of its unique position in the French market, TDF is the main source of estimates on transmission fees for MTV (DVB-H) deployment.
-The estimates in Table 3.4.1 were supplied in October 200744.
+The following estimates were supplied in October 200742.